Sustainability

 1. Identify Human Rights Issues

 Identify all human rights issues relevant to PTT's operations throughout the value chain and business relationships, considering their impacts on the business and potentially affected rights holders (including vulnerable groups such as women, children, indigenous peoples, local communities, migrant workers, subcontracted workers, persons with disabilities, pregnant women, LGBTQI+).
 This involves reviewing and benchmarking against similar industries globally, using both internal and external data on human rights global trends.
+It covers the following issues related to the PTT Group:

 Labor Rights